michael-casas/reanimated-storybook-next/README.md

 To start the development server on mobile `nx run ui:storybook-native`.

+To start the next site `nx run next:serve:development`.

 ## The Issue

 Currently, react-native-reanimated is not processing Animated styles on web.